 - The process allows for prompt approval from college system councils and commissions so colleges can respond to student and industry needs more quickly.

-- Common professional-technical courses may be developed in response to employer need, grant deliverables or to meet licensure or certification requirements.
+- Common professional-technical and applied baccalaureate courses may be developed in response to employer need, grant deliverables or to meet licensure or certification requirements.

 Benefits to students and employers

-- Makes it easier for students to transfer professional-technical course credits between community and technical colleges.
+- Makes it easier for students to transfer professional-technical and applied baccalaureate course credits between community and technical colleges.

 - Enhances student transfer and encourages degree completion.